 However, as well as giving you the important information you need to learn, Action Cards additionally set you assignments to challenge your knowledge and to critique what you have learned.

-In a perfect world, you would have all of these cards printed, laminated and stored in a convenient pocket of your camera bag.
+In a perfect world, you would have all of these Action Cards printed, laminated, and stored in a convenient pocket of your camera bag.
 However, although these cards are perfectly printable, it would be costly and not exactly environmentally friendly.

 A better option for the digital age is to view them digitally.
-I have downloaded them to both my iPhone 8 and my iPad 4 Mini.
+I have downloaded the Action Cards to both my iPhone 8 and my iPad 4 Mini.
 On my iPhone 8, the text is too small to read if I keep the phone in portrait mode, however by turning it to landscape, the text is much more legible.

 Let's take a look at the design of Photzy’s Action Cards.